Bangladesh–China relations: Bengal and Imperial China

 Chinese monks, scholars and traders began frequenting Bengal (Tosali Province) from the Qin dynasty period.
 Famous ancient Chinese travelers to Bengal included Faxian, Yijing (monk) and Xuanzang.
 During the Pala Empire of Bengal, Atisa of Bikrampur traveled to Tibet and played an important role in developing Tibetan Buddhism.

-In 648, a companion of the Prophet Muhammad, Sa'd ibn Abi Waqqas, who is credited have introduced Islam in China, is said to have followed a route via the Brahmaputra.
+In 648, a companion of Muhammad, Sa'd ibn Abi Waqqas, who is credited have introduced Islam in China, is said to have followed a route via the Brahmaputra.
 Evidence remains in Lalmonirhat of a masjid built by himself and is known locally as Abi Waqqas Masjid.

 Political relations became nonexistent until the Middle Ages after the decline of Buddhism in South Asia.
-After the Muslim conquest of Bengal in the 13th century, general Bakhtiar Khilji attempted to invade Tibet, which was a protectorate of China.
+After the Muslim conquest of Bengal in the 13th century, general Bakhtiar Khilji attempted to invade Tibet.
 Khilji's army was compelled to retreat due to the harsh conditions of the Himalayas.
 Ming China and the Bengal Sultanate exchanged many embassies during the 15th century.
 Sultan Ghiyasuddin Azam Shah began sending envoys to the Ming dynasty.
 He sent ambassadors in 1405, 1408 and 1409.
 Emperor Yongle of China responded by sending ambassadors to Bengal between 1405 and 1433, including members of the Treasure voyages fleet led by Admiral Zheng He.
 The exchange of embassies included the gift of an East African giraffe by Sultan Shihabuddin Bayazid Shah to the Chinese emperor in 1414 after the Chinese envoys noticed Bengal's trade with Malindi.
 The treasure voyages led by the Chinese Muslim Admiral Zheng He visited the Bengal Sultanate at least twice.
 Ming China, under the Yongle Emperor, also mediated in the Bengal Sultanate-Jaunpur Sultanate War creating peace between the two countries.

 Experts have also speculated on the possibility of a southwestern Silk Road connecting Bengal and China.

 East Pakistan (or Modern day Bangladesh)

 Chinese premier Zhou Enlai visited East Pakistan several times in the 1950s and 60s.
 The Chinese Communist Party maintained close ties with Bengali nationalist leaders Maulana Abdul Hamid Khan Bhashani and Huseyn Shaheed Suhrawardy.
-Bhashani in particular, was considered close to Mao Zedong.
+Sheikh Mujib in particular, was considered close to Mao Zedong.
 While serving as the Prime Minister of Pakistan in 1957, Awami League president H. S. Suhrawardy became the first Pakistani leader to make a state visit to the PRC.